dlicht110/compiler-construction/README.md

   - Assignment 5: [Code Generator for CPP](http://www.grammaticalframework.org/ipl-book/assignments/assignment4/assignment4.html).
 Deadline  tba

 - 50% of the course on theoretical aspects such as automata, grammars, type inference, etc:
   - 4 quizzes/tests worth 4% each.
-Each test will roughly cover a quareter of the material relevant for the final exam.
+Each test will roughly cover a quarter of the material relevant for the final exam.
   - Final exam worth 34%.
 The final exam will cover the same material as the tests.

 Some more references: